maine-woDNA/maine-woDNA.github.io/Experiment.md

 ---
 layout: article
 title: Let's Start the Experiment!
 excerpt: Testing out an excerpt. can we talk about scallops here? are buttons able to be added or should i use home layout for that?
+It looks like buttons are okay!
+So does that mean that if i add a longer excerpt that the title will move up on the page or the excerpt will move down?
 mode: immersive
 header:
   theme: dark